harshpanchal04/data_api/README.md

 Endpoint: `GET /api/data`

 Query Parameters:
-- `sortBy`: Sort by 'name' or 'version'
+- `sortBy`: Sort by 'name' , 'version' or 'id'
+- `sortOrder`: Sort ordering by 'asc or 'desc'
 - `filterBy`: Filter by 'name' or 'language'
-- `filterValue`: Value to filter by
+- `filterValue`: Value to filter by any language and name.

 Example:
 ```
-GET /api/data?sortBy=version&filterBy=language&filterValue=Sindhi
+GET /api/data? sortBy=version & filterBy=language & filterValue=Sindhi
 ```

 This will return data filtered for the Sindhi language and sorted by version.